xmorgan/get-set/README.md

 # GetSet

-Define property type and value.
-Be notified on change.
+Set patterns for property type and value.
+Get notified when property value did change.

 **Use cases**
 - An observable options object